sitegeist/fluid-styleguide/Documentation/ConfigurationReference.md

     ComponentContext: '<div class="fluidStyleguideComponentSpacing">|</div>'
 ```

-The first pipe character within the specified context markup will be replaced with
+Every pipe character within the specified context markup will be replaced with
 the component markup.

 This context can be modified either globally in your FluidStyleguide.yaml or